astriaorg/docs/docs/developer/tutorials/test-transactions.md

 ### `EvmError: OutOfFunds`

-If you see a an `out of funds` error when running the testing script, this means that your rollup genesis account was not configured correctly.
+If you see a an `OutOfFunds` error when running the testing script, this means that your rollup genesis account was not configured correctly.
 To fix this
 issue:
 1. Go back to the `astria-geth` repo.